Alexanity/Playground/README.md

 - Currently playing with space physics:
   - Implementing spaceship movement using Unity's Input System
   - Trying to add asteroids for more *atmosphere* /*wink wink*/
+  - Adding a player with first person movement